Ixonal/UsingJs/README.md

 ### Available attributes: ###

+These attributes can be applied to the script tag:

 **data-script-root:** will specify where the root of the script directory is.
 The default is the server root ("/").
 **data-using:** will run a using call on whatever is specified in it.
-This is the preferred entry point.
+This may be any kind of dependency, though it will typically be a call to a single main module.
 **data-style-root:** will specify where the root of the style (css) directory is.
 The default is the server root ("/").
 **data-using-css:** will run a css using call on whatever is specified in it.